 - Baseball (Boys)

 - Basketball (Boys and Girls)

-- Cross-Country and Track (Boys and Girls)
+- Cross-Country (Boys and Girls)

 - Football (Freshman, JV, and Varsity)

 - Golf (Boys and Girls)

-- Soccer (Boys and Girls
+- Soccer (Boys and Girls)

 - Softball (Girls)

 - Swimming (Boys and Girls)

 - Tennis (Boys and Girls)

+- Track (Boys and Girls)

 - Volleyball (Girls)

 - Water Polo (Boys and Girls)

 - Wrestling (Boys and Girls)

 The Lamar High School Alumni Association was chartered in July 1998 to raise funds and to support the school, its students, and its teachers, as well as provide services for its alumni.
 Their generous gifts through the years continue to provide scholarships for current students, facility improvement, and alumni connections.
-They commissioned The History of Mirabeau B. Lamar High School by Anne Sloan.
+They commissioned The History of Mirabeau B. Lamar High

 - On March 20, 2017, the Lamar High School Alumni Association sponsored a Groundbreaking Ceremony for the new school building being built with HISD Bond Funds.
 Representatives from the Class 1938 to the Class of 2018 were gathered on the front lawn holding shovels decorated in red or blue, with the class's year in gold or silver, to turn over the dirt for the new wing. - The association awarded \$80,000 in college scholarships to 30 Lamar graduates.
-The association also awarded a \$1000 Teacher of the Year Award to Sergio Arjon, Biology, and a \$1000 Miss Red Award to Rebecca Becnel, Math. - Hosted the 2018 Distinguished Alumni Luncheon honoring five Lamar alumni: Dr. John Wolf '57, Howard Tellepsen '62, Tracy Vaught '73, Rev. Dr. Michael Waters '98, and Margana Wood '13. - Held its annual HOPE Scholarship Dinner for the six new HOPE Scholarship winners and former winners. - Assisted several classes with tours and other activities during their reunion weekends. - Hired five Lamar seniors to conduct historical research work over the summer and add to the school's historical records. - Funded a monthly landscaper service to maintain the front lawn of the school. - The Capital Campaign volunteers continued soliciting donations from alumni to support the construction of the new wing of the school, the creation of five new sports fields, the construction of a new FFA Ranch Center, and for teacher training.
+The association also awarded a \$1000 Teacher of the Year Award to Sergio Arjon, Biology, and a \$1000 Miss Red Award to Rebecca Becnel, Math. - Hosted the 2018 Distinguished Alumni Luncheon honoring five Lamar alumni: Dr. John Wolf '57, Howard Tellepsen '62, Tracy Vaught '73, Rev. Dr. Michael Waters '98, and Margana Wood '13. - Held its annual HOPE Scholarship Dinner for the six new HOPE Scholarship winners and former winners. - Assisted several classes with tours and other activities during their reunion weekends. - Hired five Lamar seniors to conduct historical research work over the summer and add to the school's historical records. - Funded a monthly landscaper service to maintain the front lawn of the school.